If you want to listen to the audio version of THE GUIDE ON HOW TO PITCH TO JOURNALISTS, press play here.

 Before you type the first word, be sure of what it is you’re offering to a journalist and the type of press coverage you’re trying to win.
 Your pitch needs to clearly explain what you’re offering, why this is of value to the journalist and the type of media coverage you’re seeking.
 If you’re not certain on this, your email pitch is going to lack coherence and purpose.

-Remember, it’s a journalist’s job to tell stories – not promote products.
+When asking yourself how to contact journalists, remember – it’s their job to tell stories – not promote products.
 I hate to say this, but most journalists don’t really care about your product, and this is why you need to be far more creative when trying to win earned media.

 Pitches to journalists are often based on a template (hey, we’re even giving some away with this guide!).
 But make the effort to personalize each one you send out.
 Use the journalist’s name in the subject line and your opener.
 And if you can, include references to any previous related articles the journalist has written, linking these to your pitch.